stellar-deprecated/docs/guides/walkthroughs/how-to-complete-stellar-toml.md

 ### POINT OF CONTACT DOCUMENTATION

-Information about the primary point of contact for your organization goes into a TOML **list** called `[[PRINCIPALS]]`.
+Information about the primary point(s) of contact for your organization goes into a TOML [array of tables](https://github.com/toml-lang/toml#array-of-tables) called `[[PRINCIPALS]]`.
 You need to put contact information for *at least one person* at your organization.
 If you don't, exchanges can't verify your offering, and it is unlikely that buyers will be interested.
+Multiple principals can be added with additional `[[PRINCIPALS]]` entries.

 **Required**: All token issuers should include the following information about their point of contact: